-The NAOF audits central government finances and the management of property, evaluates fiscal policy, and monitors political party and election campaign funding.
-By conducting audits, the NAOF ensures that state funds are used in accordance with Parliament’s decisions and the law and in a reasonable manner.
-The NAOF is also responsible for evaluating that the fiscal policy is on a sustainable basis.
+The NAOF audits the management of central government finances and assets, monitors fiscal policy, and oversees political party and election campaign funding.
+The NAOF’s operations aim to ensure that state funds are used cost-effectively in accordance with Parliament’s decisions and the law.
+The NAOF also ensures that fiscal policy is on a sustainable basis.

-The NAOF’s activities cover central government finances as a whole.
-Consequently, it has extensive rights of access to information pursuant to the Constitution of Finland.
-The NAOF also contributes to ensuring that the principles of the rule of law, democracy and sustainable economy are also adhered to in the management of the finances of the European Union, as well as in other forms of international cooperation.
+The NAOF’s activities cover the entire central government finances, and it has extensive access to information under the Constitution of Finland.
+The NAOF also contributes to ensuring that the principles of the rule of law, democracy and sustainable economy are adhered to in the financial management of the European Union, as well as in other international cooperation.

 Sustainable General Government Finances

 In addition, the NAOF is managed in competence centres and in the responsibility area Administration and Resources.